Connecting data

 This separation allows each part to focus on specific responsibilities, creating more maintainable and scalable applications.

-Nordcraft focuses on visual frontend development because frontend and backend are fundamentally different with distinct requirements, responsibilities, security implications, etc. A separation of concerns allows for more specialized tools in both areas.
+Nordcraft focuses on visual front-end development.
+The front end and back end are fundamentally different parts of application architecture with distinct requirements, responsibilities, and security implications.
+Separating front-end and back-end concerns allows for more specialized tools in both areas.

 - Simplified development: Clearer separation of concerns leads to more manageable projects